laravel-streams/streams.dev/docs/streams.md

 ### Domain Entities

 Domain entities are called `entries` within the Streams platform.
-A stream also defines entry attributes, or fields, that dictate the entry's properties and data-casting.
+A stream also defines entry attributes, or fields, that dictate the entry's properties, data-casting, and more.

 - [Stream Entries](/docs/core/entries)
 - [Entry Fields](/docs/core/fields)